-SIIL generates liquidity in both Euro and Sterling as it receives regular premiums in the period, across the markets in which it is active, which are used to fund future claims and expenses.
-Furthermore, SIIL hold sufficient cash assets in both Sterling and Euro which can be readily realised.
-Cash assets and the AAM Money Market Fund can be drawn immediately with limited barriers to execution.
-Funds from the Royal London Fund can be drawn with 3 days.
+SIIL generates liquidity in Sterling as it receives regular premiums in the period which are used to fund future claims and expenses.
+Furthermore, SIIL hold sufficient cash assets which can be readily realised.
+Cash assets and can be drawn immediately with limited barriers to execution.
+Funds from the Royal London Funds can be drawn with 2 days' notice.